 I finished my first Peaks Challenge Falls Creek event in just under 11 hours with an average ride power output for the whole ride of 112 watts!
 Now, 112 watts was well under my FTP at the time.

-So, once you have your endurance sorted then you’ll want to focus on improving your average power output for three, four, five and six hour hilly rides.
+So, once you have your endurance sorted, you’ll want to focus on improving your average power output for three, four, five, and six-hour

 The basic building blocks of the Peaks Challenge Falls Creek Training